topwaye/Crabelly/README.md

 How do you separate the physical map layer from the machine-independent code of the Linux virtual memory system ?
 I have a wild and crazy idea.

+What attracts me to Linux is that the copy-on-write implementation of Linux is the only reasonable solution in this planet, while FreeBSD retains Mach-style shadow object chaining for copy-on-write.

 Designing, implementing, and testing an operating system as large and complex as Unix is quite a challenge.
 That is how I built this OS.
 Make the unknown known.

 I would like to thank those who take the time to learn about my work and provide me with valuable feedback on how it could be improved.